Soli Deo Gloria – Glory to God alone

 I grew up in a Church with a strong tradition of quality music and congregational singing and I sang there as a soloist, in the choir and as part of a youth group.
 Over the years, I’ve served in various music ministry roles including Church pianist and Choir Leader.

 I’m a committed Christian and I’m proud to own Jesus Christ as my Lord and Saviour.
 I currently live in Scotland with my husband and two rather large and boisterous dogs.
-I have a great passion for Church and classical music.
+My passions are classical music, photography and travel.